 More Balti recipes below featuring our authentic bowls by leading curry chef and top selling curry author Dan Toombs 'The Curry Guy'

-We also recommend checking out Richard Sayce 'Misty Ricardo' author of 'Indian Restaurant Curry at Home' which features a Balti cooked in our authentic steel pressed bowl.
+We highly recommend checking out Richard Sayce AKA 'Misty Ricardo' author of 'Indian Restaurant Curry at Home' which features a Birmingham Balti cooked in our authentic steel pressed bowl.
 Below is a Lamb Balti and a Spinach and Mushroom Balti by Misty.

 Lamb Balti Recipe from 'Indian Restaurant Cooking at Home'